Jason-Riveral/scheme-company-tycoon/README.md

-# A company scheme simulation program focused amassing fortunes with pyramid scheme.
+# A company scheme simulation program focused on amassing fortunes with pyramid scheme.